Emelieh21/the-house-of-the-rising-blinds/README.md

 }
 ```

-To check the printed values, click on the _Serial Monitor_ in the Arduino IDE.
+To check the printed values, click on the _Serial Monitor_ in the Arduino IDE (little icon in the right upper corner).

 The outside daylight - whether there is full sun or a cloud, gives us always the **maximum value: 1024**.
 Inside the house during the day we get a value of around 400/450.